bobberg/EscapeRoom/README.md

-Welcome to the Escape Room
+# Welcome to the Escape Room

+This is a simple game with small scope created by Bob van den Berg for an Escape Room maker

+## Installation

 First download this zipfile and unzip it to a folder on your computer, for example:
 C:\Users\EXAMPLEUSER\Downloads\EscapeRoomGarage\EscapeRoomVenv